Premises Liability Attorneys in Dover

 many exceptions, special circumstances, and other complications.

-not pay unless you win, and there is typically no up-front payment required.
+means you do not pay unless you win, and there is typically no up-front

-We will negotiate aggressively on your behalf with insurance companies
+payment required.
+We will negotiate aggressively on your behalf with insurance

-to try and get you the settlement you deserve without resorting to a lawsuit.
+companies to try and get you the settlement you deserve without resorting

-If litigation becomes necessary, our decades of court experience and negotiating
+to a lawsuit.
+If litigation becomes necessary, our decades of court experience

 If you were injured and you believe it was due to the negligence of a person